Muhammad-Z/frontend-mentor-challenges/interactive-card-details-form-main/README.md

 Users should be able to:

+- Fill in the form and see the card details update in real-time
+- Receive error messages when the form is submitted if:
+  - Any input field is empty
+  - The card number, expiry date, or CVC fields are in the wrong format
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size
+- See hover, active, and focus states for interactive elements on the page

 ### Screenshot